aerickson/implicitcad_watcher/README.md

 [![Build Status](https://img.shields.io/circleci/project/aerickson/implicitcad_watcher.svg)](https://circleci.com/gh/aerickson/implicitcad_watcher)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://tldrlegal.com/license/mit-license)

+## overview

 implicitcad_watcher watches any .escad files in the current directory and recompiles them with ImplicitCAD (http://www.implicitcad.org/).

 ImplicitCAD lacks an IDE like OpenSCAD and this makes it much easier to iterate on designs and get rapid feedback.
 I use OS X's Finder preview functionality for displaying the resulting STL file.

-## OpenSCAD
+## `openscad_watcher`

 Some things just don't work in ImplicitCAD, so it's nice to be able to render with OpenSCAD.

-That's what `openscad_watcher` is for!
+That's what openscad_watcher is for!
+It watches .scad files and renders them to STL's just like implicitcad_watcher.

+ImplicitCAD has features that OpenSCAD doesn't, so not everything will work.

 ## Usage